 Yeah, the Lifeboost coffee brand makes some great coffee.
 And this Embolden roast is another great addition to their lineup.

 It’s a French roast, so not too dark but also definitely not a medium roast.

 It’s 100% Arabica coffee, which means it has a rich and smooth flavor without being overly bitter.

 Plus, it’s always roasted when you order, so you can be sure you’re getting as freshly roasted coffee as possible.

 Lifeboost makes sure to certify its coffee as both USDA Organic and Fair Trade.
 So you can be sure the growing, processing, and packaging of this coffee is held to a high standard.

 The French roast has naturally low acidity.
-So this coffee is easy on the stomach with or without cream.
+So this coffee is easy on the palate with or without cream.

-- It’s a Central American blend, so you’ll get a smooth, rich, and balanced cup every time you brew
+- It’s 100% Arabica coffee, so you’ll get a smooth, rich, and not-too-bitter cup

 - It’s roasted to order instead of by the batch, so you’ll get a fresh roast with each bag you buy